leesga8/roboger/README.md

 Test: "It should return an array with a range of 0 to 4 if the number 4 is inputted"
 Code: beepBoop(4);
 Expected Output: 0, 1, 2, 3, 4

+Test: "It should find any number that includes the number 1 and replace with 'Beep!'"
+Code: beepBoop(11);
+Expected Output: 0, 'Beep!, 2, 3, 4, 5, 6, 7, 8, 9, 'Beep!', 'Beep!'